wso2/product-microgateway/integration/test-integration/readme.md

         Therefore, the `ApimPreparer` first deletes the APIs, Applications, and Subscriptions that were already created.
         Then creates the same resources again, before running the tests.

-### How to Avoid API Manager restarting everytime the test are run
+### How to Avoid API Manager Restarting Everytime the Tests are Run
 1. Run the tests ones
 2. Copy the `apim` folder in the `integration/test-integration/target` to a different location
 3. cd into that `apim` folder and run `docker-compose up`